 *For example: we do not permit students to do radio promotions internships for academic credit.

 What are the requirements for completing the internship course?

-During the semester when you are registered for an internship, you must do the following (Note: the following rules apply to the Media and Communication internship.
-The Media Management Practicum and Digital Cultures Internship may vary.)
+During the semester when you are registered for an internship, you must do the following (Note: the following rules apply to the Media and Communication/Media Management internship.
+The Interactive Media internship may vary.)

 - Keep a log of your hours [normally 9-12 hours/week for 12 weeks].
 For a 3-credit internship, you must complete a minimum of 120 hours.
 Your time log must be signed by your supervisor and will be turned in near the middle and again at the end of the semester.